 Upgrade MRR – Upgrade MRR is the total revenue generated from all customers who have upgraded to a higher level of service.
 This can be calculated by multiplying the number of upgrades for a time period and dividing it by that same period’s total number of paying customers.

-Churn MRR – Churn MRR is the amount earned in lost revenues due to customer cancellations or downgrades, which is calculated as (the churn rate multiplied by) average monthly recurring revenue per customer.
+Churn MRR – Churn MRR is the amount lost in revenue due to customer cancellations, which is calculated as (the churn rate multiplied by) average monthly recurring revenue per customer.

-Expansion MRR – Expansion MRR is any increase in new subscribers over previous periods with no change in pricing plans, such as through an email campaign or social media advertisement.
-Expansion MRR is also generated through upselling, cross-selling, and add-ons.
+Expansion MRR – Expansion MRR is any increase in revenue from existing subscribers, generated through upselling, cross-selling, and add-ons.
 When there is positive Expansion MRR, companies know that they can retain their customers through satisfaction and loyalty.
 This is good news for the SaaS business bottom line as there is no Customer Acquisition Cost (CAC) involved in these sales to existing clients.

 To calculate the rate of growth in expansion MRR for a month: